 The transaction number from the EFT payment transaction (using your bank account) matches to the ERA, working in concert to match up all records.
 This is more efficient than reviewing claims to determine which records go with various clients and matching your paper check deposit.
-More information about setting up an ERA can be found by going to Availity.com and you can find provider enrollment process under the Application tab.
+More information about setting up an ERA can be found by going to Availity.com and you can find Provider Enrollment Process (ERA) under the Application tab.

-Options for setting up your EFT account:
+Options for setting up your EFT account

-- Level 1 is for a basic office structure, including one taxpayer identification number (TIN) and one bank account. - Level 2 is for a more comprehensive office structure that includes reporting under one TIN with numerous bank accounts, office location(s), and multiple billing national provider identifiers (NPIs) with each tied to a specific bank account.
+- Level 1 is for a basic office structure, including one taxpayer identification number (TIN) and one bank account. - Level 2 is for a more comprehensive office structure that includes reporting under one TIN with numerous bank accounts, office location(s), and multiple billing National Provider Identifier (NPI)s with each tied to a specific bank account.
 EFT payments can be set up under one registration, to be deposited into multiple bank accounts if they're under the same common TIN.
 Separate registrations are required for each unique TIN.

-Be sure your office submits claims according to how you are set up in EFT enrollment.
+Then, be sure your office submits claims according to how you are set up in EFT enrollment.
 This is especially important when you have Level 2 type setup.
-When you're consistent on your submission (including your TIN and billing NPI), that ensures claims payments are made via EFT and deposited in the assigned bank account that you specify during EFT enrollment.
+When you're consistent on your submission (including your TIN and Billing NPI), that ensures claims payments are made via EFT and deposited in the assigned bank account that you specify during EFT enrollment.
 You'll find examples listed in the FAQ below.